-Sweet potatoes are root crops that have been cultivated all over the world, notably in South and Central America, Africa, and Asia.
+These root crops have been cultivated all over the world, notably in South and Central America, Africa, and Asia.
 With its carb content, this tuber has filled many a hungry stomach in these regions and beyond.

-Aside from that, sweet potatoes are a great source of B vitamins, which keep your nerves healthy, vitamin A for sharp eyesight, and manganese which helps build stronger bones.
+Aside from that, sweet potato is a good food to grow because it’s an awesome source of B vitamins, which keep your nerves healthy, vitamin A for sharp eyesight, and manganese which helps build stronger bones.

 Sweet potatoes grow from root sprouts and thrive well, even in dire conditions.
 They’re not very picky with the type of soil as long as they’re planted in warm weather with lots of rain.
 They can’t tolerate frost, though, so make sure to plant them under full sun.

 What makes kale special is the sheer amount of nutrients in it.
-It is packed with lots of Vitamins A, C, K, and B5, plus significant amounts of manganese, folate, and calcium.
+It is packed with lots of vitamins A, C, K, and B5, plus significant amounts of manganese, folate, and calcium.
 These do wonders for the immune and nervous systems.
 They also play a role in strengthening your muscles and bones.

 But that’s not the only thing beets are good for.